-Nonspouse Beneficiaries of 2019 Decedent's - For a death in 2019, the election deadline is generally December 31, 2021.
+Nonspouse Beneficiaries of 2019 Decedent's - For a death in 2019, the election deadline was generally December 31, 2021.

-What if a Beneficiary Doesn't Take the RMD?
+What if a beneficiary doesn't take the RMD?

 A surviving spouse who does not take a required RMD by the end of a calendar following the year of death, will be deemed to be the IRA account owner (i.e., deemed to have treated the IRA as his or her own).
-For other beneficiaries any portion of the RMD that is not taken in a year is subject to a 50 percent excess accumulation penalty tax.
+For other beneficiaries any portion of the RMD that is not taken in a year is subject to a 25 percent excess accumulation penalty tax.
+However, the penalty may be reduced to 10% if the failure is resolved within the correction window.